Kaichloe/reddit-app/README.md

+# Reddit Aww
 This site is live and hosted on GitHub Pages. https://kaichloe.github.io/reddit-app

 I used React, HTML, CSS, and Axios to create the front page of the popular subreddit Aww.
 I decided to go for a dark theme as it is the better theme.
 Next I fully embraced a card style for displaying as (in my opinion) it allows for a better user experience whether on the computer or on mobile devices.

 This project taught me a lot of things as I was tasked to do this without an external libraries and pluggings to create interactive mechancics.
 I learned to use Intersection Observer for a seemless Infinite Scrolling and relearning a lot of styling without the use of bootstrap.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).